alt-dima/configuration-comparer-for-kong/README.md

-# kong-configuration-comparer
+# Configuration comparer for Kong API Gateway
 Simple Go application to compare two Kong configurations via Go bindings for Kong's Admin API.

 **Written for learing Go (it means, the code is very ugly)** and demonstrate how to use Go bindings for Kong's Admin API (`github.com/kong/go-kong`)

-Application compare configuration tree one Kong to another ignoring different IDs of the resources.
+Application compare configuration tree one Kong API Gateway to another ignoring different IDs of the resources.

 - Routes (it search routes in the second Kong by all the pathes in the Route of the original Kong)
     - Route configuration (Preserve Host, Strip Path should be the same)